elad-bar/hotjar-api/README.md

 #### Data persistence
-By default the container is being created with volume /data, To allow faster load (with less API calls), define local (host) path as volume
+By default the container is being created with volume /data, To allow faster load (with less API calls), define local (host) path as volume.

+Data will be fully reloaded when there is a major version change

 #### Docker Run
 ```